 Whilst her background is in architectural practice, her current efforts to influence the shape of the built environment are though public campaigns and community led projects, rather than more conventional building-focussed-design.

 She is chair of The Friends of London Road Fire Station, a community trust working towards the re-use of this listed building in Manchester.
-After 3 years campaigning, the building has recently been purchased by Allied London and a public consultation process about its future is underway.
+After 3 years campaigning, the building was bought by Allied London who have received planning permission to develop the building.
 This project also led to her involvement with the Community Assets in Difficult Ownership Programme.